krishaamer/green-filter-research/research/literature/design.md

 -   Wirani, Nabarian and Romadhon (2022) students in Indonesia enjoy using Kahoot and it’s gamification elements are perceived to have positive impact on individual learning outcomes so they are happy to continue using it.
 -   Anon. (n.d.g) game company going green
 -   Ant Forest (螞蟻森林) is a success story of gamified nature protection.
+Success stories integrating previously distinct experiences with sustainability have shown positive results, for example, Alibaba’s Ant Forest simultaneously raising money for planting forests and building loyalty, leading the company to consider further avenues for gamification and eco-friendliness.
 -   Gamification makes uses of nudges.

 | Year | Users       | Trees       | Area                                 |